 Downshift your turkey

 With an “It’s Christmas!
 We need the best!” battle cry, everyone hits the supermarket shelves.
-Yet don’t automatically assume you’ll prefer higher brand goods.
+Yet don’t assume you’ll prefer higher brand goods.

 So, don’t be a retail snob.
 Taste with your tongue, not by looking at the packaging.
 And buy what’s right for you, not the shop.
 This works all year round - try our fun Downshift Challenge Tool to see if you can cut costs by £1,000s.